cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/private-net/index.md

 ## (optional) Ensure that traffic can reach your network

-By default, Cloudflare for Teams [excludes traffic](/connections/connect-devices/warp/exclude-traffic/split-tunnels) to a specific set of destinations from WARP encryption.
+By default, Cloudflare Zero Trust [excludes traffic](/connections/connect-devices/warp/exclude-traffic/split-tunnels) to a specific set of destinations from WARP encryption.
 If you have not changed your default Split Tunnel settings, you can skip this step.
 If you have altered this configuration, for example by adding or removing entries to the Exclude list or by setting Split Tunnels mode to **Include**, make sure that traffic to the IP/CIDR you are associating with your private network is set to be encrypted by WARP.

-To check that, navigate to **Settings** > **Network** > **Split Tunnels** on the Teams Dashboard, and click **Manage**.
+To check that, navigate to **Settings** > **Network** > **Split Tunnels** on the Zero Trust Dashboard, and click **Manage**.

 * If you are using the feature in **Exclude** mode, the IP ranges you see listed are those that Cloudflare excludes from WARP encryption by default.
 If your network's IP/CIDR range is listed on this page, delete it.
 * If you are using the feature in **Include** mode, the IP ranges you see listed are the only one Cloudflare is encrypting through WARP.
 Add your network's IP/CIDR range to the list.